 It is unlawful to discharge a firearm for the purpose of hunting waterfowl within 100 feet of any paved public road on Fir Island in Skagit County.
-While hunting snow geese on Fir Island, if a hunter is convicted of 1) trespass.
-2) shooting from across or along the maintained pa hunting snow geese on Fir Island, if a hunter is convicted of 1) trespass, 2) shooting from, across, or along the maintained part of any public highway, 3) discharging a firearm for the purpose of hunting waterfowl within 100 feet of any paved public road, or 4)
+While hunting snow geese on Fir Island, if a hunter is convicted of 1) trespass, 2) shooting from, across, or along the maintained part of any public highway, 3) discharging a firearm for the purpose of hunting waterfowl within 100 feet of any paved public road, or 4) exceeding the daily bag limit for snow geese, written authorization will be invalidated for the remainder of the snow goose season and an authorization will not be issued for the following snow goose season.